2juicy/OldPortfolio/README.md

 animate.css is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

 Americone-Dream
-https://github.com/Americone-Dream
+Shoutout to my awesome group, they taught me so much! https://github.com/Americone-Dream
 @nmclear
 @nrvpatel3